 Virus or Malware attack on the system is the most common reason for hard drive corruption, which results in a broken hard drive.
 Severe viruses can affect the important system files, which leads to inaccessibility of the hard drive.
 Virus coming from the internet or from other storage device corrupts your system hard drive and makes it inaccessible, which in turn result in huge data loss.
 To recover your data from the broken hard drive you need the help of this application.
 With this tool, you can even recover partition data, which you have lost after formatting during OS re-installation.
 Check out this page site for additional info: http://www.recoverformattedpartition.com/file-recovery-after-formatting-during-os-re-installation.html

 Incomplete formatting of the partition by using any third-party tool can be another reason for hard drive corruption.
 Generally, people format the hard drive to fix some minor error or to improve the system response time.
 But improper formatting results in hard drive corruption which brings data loss.
 But, lost data from the broken hard drive can be easily restored back by utilizing partition recovery utility.
 Moreover, it also helps you to restore files from a Maxtor hard drive after format and it supports other hard drive brands also like Buffalo, HP, Iomega, Hitachi, Western Digital and many more with utmost ease.

 It recovers data from the formatted partitions only within a few clicks.
 Using this tool, you can recover 300+ file types including pictures, email archives and zip archives.
 Using this fabulous application user can even retrieve data from a dead drive.
 Though recovery data from a dead drive sounds quite difficult this tool made it as easy as a cakewalk.
 Hop over to this site for further information.

 Precaution or Safety Measures

-Step 3: Check the list of recovered files in "Data View" as shown in fig 3.
+Step 3: Check the list of recovered files in either of Data View or File Type View.